Zebra Cached State Database Implementation

 - if an older Zebra version opens the state, data can be written in an older format

-- the format must be valid before and after each database transaction or API call, because an upgrade can be cancelled at any time
+- the format must be valid before and after each database transaction or API call, because an

 - multi-column family changes should made in database transactions

-- if you are building new column family, disable state queries, then enable them once it's done
+- disable state queries, then enable them once it's done, or

 - if each database API call produces a valid format, transactions aren't needed